Loading TACITUS

 ONTOLOGY PLAYGROUND · INTERACTIVE

-Pick one of three canonical samples, click Structure it, and watch Dialectica tag every primitive: actors, claims, interests, commitments, constraints, leverage, events, and narratives, with full provenance.
+Pick a statecraft sample, click Structure it, and watch DIALECTICA tag the primitives PRAXIS needs: actors, claims, interests, commitments, constraints, leverage, events, and narratives, with source-span grounding.

 8 PRIMITIVES